jaedowning/personal-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Dr. Downing is an assistant professor of health policy at Oregon Health and Science University.
+Dr. Downing is an assistant professor of health policy at [Oregon Health & Science University](https://ohsu-psu-sph.org/).
 They are working to reinvent healthcare for LGBTQ people through scholarship and partnerships with digital health companies.

 Current projects supported by the National Institutes of Health and the Patient-Centered Outcomes Research Institute focus on [substance use](https://reporter.nih.gov/search/TwUZdye2PkK94TZ0KQCM5A/project-details/10300945), [access to care](https://genderdiverseoregon.org/), and [surgical care](https://trans-arc.org/) among transgender populations.